verifieddoc-team/verifieddoc-platform/README.md

 5. Obtain at least one review and pass automated checks.
 6. Squash-merge after approval.

-(Note: `npm run validate` exists as a working local quality-gate script and a `develop`-to-`main` promotion step is described in `FINAL-PRODUCT-HANDOFF.md`, but neither currently appears in `CONTRIBUTING.md`.
-Flagged for the team to confirm which document should be updated to match the other.)

 Never commit credentials, access tokens, production data, or real identity documents.

 ## API Documentation